Our Ph.D. program lies at the heart of the department and is heavily

 Research Guide: Descriptions of our faculty's research interests.

 Fall 2014 course schedule

-Kelsee Hibner: questions about how to apply to the CS and SCS doctoral programs.
+Kelsee Hibner: questions about how to apply to the PhD or Masters in Computer Science and other SCS PhD and MS programs.

 Srinivasan Seshan: questions about the program's content and structure.

-Deb Cavlovich: questions about procedure and policy for currently enrolled students.
+Deb Cavlovich: (for currently enrolled students) questions about procedure and policy.